ironcev/sharpen.rocks/content/_index.md

 features:
   - heading: Faster Learning of New C# Features
     image_path: /images/features/faster-learning.svg
-    tagline: Learn new C# features faster by applying them to your existing code base.
+    tagline: Learn new C# features faster by applying them to your existing codebase.
     copy: Forget the simplified, artificial code samples often used to introduce new C# features.
 Sharpen points to places in real-life production code - your code! - where new C# features should be used.

   - heading: Critical Approach to New C# Features